 The tech landscape is constantly changing.
-You've probably heard the terms 'Web3' or 'NFTs' or at the very least 'Cryptocurrency' a lot recently and how these technology innovations are going to change the world, but what are they and are is this really the future of tech?
+You've probably heard the terms 'Web3' or 'NFTs' or at the very least 'Cryptocurrency' a lot recently and how these technological innovations are going to change the world, but what are they and is this really the future of tech?

 Web3 is still a concept that has many questions attached to it whether that be in a legal sense with compliance, regulation and copyright or through solving the technology challenges with security, speed and user-complexity that still exist within the current Web3 platforms that are out there.